 Social Justice Task Forces

-Back Pack Buddies Works with MCCSC to provide food for kids in need on weekends and school holidays.
+Back Pack Buddies Contributes to the efforts of MCCSC and Community Kitchen to provide food for kids in need on weekends and school holidays.
 Contact: Julie Bloom

 Gun Sense Educates on the epidemic of gun violence, studying Jewish sources together to increase dialogue, and exploring what can be done to engage in the proactive process of creating safer spaces, and encouraging change on the state and national levels.
 Contact: Amy Jackson